laravel/docs/billing.md

             ->skipTrial()
             ->swap('provider-plan-id');

-If you want to swap plans and also immediately invoice the user instead of waiting for the next billing cyle, you can use the `swapAndInvoice` method:
+If you would like to swap plans and immediately invoice the user instead of waiting for their next billing cycle, you may use the `swapAndInvoice` method:

     $user = App\User::find(1);